 "Dummett's Forward Road to Frege and to Intuitionism."
 Diametros 25, 118-131, September 2010.
 Online public access is kindly provided by the journal.

 “The Concept of Relevance and the Logic Diagram Tradition.”
 Logica Universalis 4/1, 67-135, 2010.
 Appearing by kind permission of Springer.
 Philosophy of logic paper.

-“The Analogical Argument for Universals.”
-Unpublished metaphysics paper.
+“Critique of the Analogical Argument for Universals.”
 November 2008.
+Unpublished.
+Metaphysics paper.
 An early version was distributed at the Butchvarov symposium, SUNY at Geneseo, 2004.
-Metaphysics paper.

 “Dummett’s Backward Road to Frege and to Intuitionism.”
 Appearing by kind permission of Open Court Publishing Company, a division of Carus Publishing Company, from The Philosophy of Michael Dummett, ed. by Randall E. Auxier and Lewis Edwin Hahn, copyright 2007 by The Library of Living Philosophers in La Salle, Ill.

 “Are the Natural Numbers Just Any Progression?
 Peano, Russell, and Quine.”
 The Review of Modern Logic vol. 10, nos.
 3-4, issue 32, 91-111, March 2005-May 2007, appearing by kind permission of the editor.
 Philosophy of mathematics paper.